 Teaching Group Arrangements

 At Key Stage 3 there is ability setting in the linear subjects Mathematics, Science and Modern Languages.
-In Humanities (Geography, History and RE), and English the most able students are set together, each population has two groups set by ability and four mixed groups.
+In English each population has 4 broadly set groups.
 In all other subjects there is mixed ability teaching; at Key Stage 4, more curriculum areas in the core use setting, though there is no setting in the option subjects.
 Additional support is given to students by the Head of Inclusion, classroom assistants and support teachers.

 Movement between groups is possible, frequent and determined by students’ progress.
 This is constantly monitored through continuous assessment, regular testing, end-of-year examinations and a diagnostic review of the progress of all students.